-Watch now: Sunrise vigil marks whistle signaling invasion of Greenwood on this day 100 years ago
+Watch Now: Sunrise vigil marks whistle signaling invasion of Greenwood on this day 100 years ago

-About a dozen people gathered in the mist at OSU-Tulsa early Tuesday morning to try to place themselves in the shoes of those who fell victim to the violence of a white mob on the same ground 100 years ago.
+About a dozen people gathered in the mist at Oklahoma State University-Tulsa before sunrise Tuesday to try to place themselves in the shoes of those who fell victim to the violence of a white mob on the same ground 100 years ago.

 "It was a really early morning for them, too," said Jamie Edford, one of the event's organizers and an OSU-Tulsa staff member. “(The whistle) seemed to be a signal that something organized and sinister and really intentional was going to happen."